-Updated: 1 June 2020 – we’ll update this article with new information as it comes in.
+Updated: 14 July 2020 – we’ll update this article with information as it comes in.

 With information on the coronavirus (Covid-19) outbreak constantly changing, it can be hard to figure out what support is available to your small business.
 To get you started, we’ve pulled together a list of ways you can get financial help to weather the storm until you get back to business as usual.

 The Chancellor is making more financing available to the smallest businesses.
 This support comes in the form of Bounce Back Loans of between £2,000 and £50,000, which you’ll be able to access within days.

 According to gov.uk, the government will give accredited lenders a 100 per cent guarantee for the Bounce Back Loans they pay out.
 The government is also picking up the bill for any fees and interest for the first year, and small business owners won’t need to repay anything towards their Bounce Back Loan in the first 12 months.

 After the first year, borrowers will have to pay “2.5 per cent interest for the remaining period of the loan”, according to the government website.

 The loans are available for six years to UK-based businesses set up before 1 March 2020.
 Your business needs to have been adversely affected by coronavirus to qualify.

 There are currently 11 lenders taking part in the scheme – you can apply for a Bounce Back Loan on the government website.

 Read more about the Bounce Back Loan Scheme.